Pediatric Fontan revision

 At Children's Health℠, we work with many adults who have had a previous Fontan procedure.
 We have extensive experience with these complex procedures and can skillfully manage the care that they require.

-What is Pediatric Fontan Revision?
+What is a pediatric Fontan revision procedure?

 The Fontan procedure was developed in 1968 to treat hearts that developed with a single ventricle (pumping chamber).
 The procedure was modified in the late 1980s.
 Sometimes hearts that received the original Fontan procedure need to have a second operation to revise the circulation of blood through the heart.
 One solution is a procedure called a Fontan revision, which can address side effects that can follow an older Fontan procedure.